FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

-# Aruba IoT concepts and configuration
+# Aruba IoT concepts and configuration (work in progress)

 This chapter describes the principals of the Aruba IoT integrations and configuration.